-Amount of testing automation keeps growing each year.
-There are many reasons for that as we discussed it in our recent CPO and co-founder interview.
-Despite that, a lot of QA teams hold on full manual testing processes.
+The amount of testing automation keeps growing each year.
+There are many reasons for that, as we've discussed in our recent CPO and co-founder interview.
+Despite that, a lot of QA teams hold on to fully manual testing processes.
 We decided to think of some reasons why it might be an inefficient approach.

 Routine Manual QA Demotivates Teams

 People don’t become software developers because they want to do repetitive manual tasks: regression testing, software validation, etc. Routine manual testing is tedious, time-consuming, and, frankly, boring.
 If you still expect your team to test manually, there’s a good chance they’re bored, frustrated, and just tired of doing something manually when there’s a great automated option.

 That said, implementing Automated QA will help the best and most enthusiastic QA people learn and grow as engineers while decreasing staff turnover rates.